Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Boldness
 **Effect:** This trait grants the character the involuntary ability to affect nearby allies and themselves by granting a **+1 bonus to all tests when performing something dangerous or contrary to common sense.**

 ---

+### Altruism
+**Effect:** This trait grants the character the involuntary ability to affect nearby allies and themselves by granting a **+1 bonus to all tests when performing an action that benefit others.**

+---

+### Audacity
+**Effect:** This trait grants the character the involuntary ability to affect nearby allies and themselves by granting a **+1 bonus to all tests when performing an action against a figure of superior or notable authority.**

+---

+### Recklessness
+**Effect:** This trait grants the character the involuntary ability to affect nearby allies and themselves by granting a **+1 bonus to all tests when performing an action with bad consequences if failed.**

+---